 Health Gorilla supports access to clinical data using the HL7® FHIR® (Fast Healthcare Interoperability Resources) standard.
 Our platform implements both FHIR R4 and FHIR STU3, depending on the product and use case.

-• FHIR STU3 is used for asynchronous workflows, including Patient360 record retrieval and legacy document aggregation.
+- FHIR STU3 is used by certain legacy workflows and operations, including Patient360 record retrieval and document aggregation.

 Locate the R4 or STU3 section on the left for more information about individual resources, operations, and authentication requirements.